pledbrook/lazybones/lazybones-gradle-plugin/README.md

           .

-The `subtmpl-` prefix ensures that the plugin won't attempt to publish the sub-templates, since they should not exist independently of a project template.
+The `subtmpl-` prefix ensures that the plugin won't attempt to publish the subtemplates, since they should not exist independently of a project template.

-Once you have created the sub-template directories and populated them with files and a post-install script, you need to link them to project templates.
+Once you have created the subtemplate directories and populated them with files and a post-install script, you need to link them to project templates.
 To do that, just add this setting: